VedantRGosavi/fridayAI/public/docs/implementation-plan.md

-Thanks for the clarifications.
-I now have a clear understanding of the project.
-Based on all the information, here's my recommended approach for implementation:

 1. **Backend & Database Setup**:
    - Initialize PostgreSQL with the defined schemas (system, elden_ring, baldurs_gate3)
    - Create Next.js API routes for auth, game data, user progress, and settings